sisroberto801/local-notice-hex-webflux/README.md

 ## Environment Configuration

 The project uses different environment files:
-- `.env.localhost` - For local terminal execution
+- `.env.local` - For local terminal execution (host `localhost`)
-- `.env.docker` - For Docker Compose or IntelliJ IDEA
-- `.env.example` - Template with all available variables
+- `.env.example` - Template for Docker Compose (uses service name `postgres`)
+- `.env` - Active file read by Docker Compose and Spring (git-ignored)

+> When running with Docker, the DB host must be the service name `postgres`, not `localhost`.
+Inside the container `localhost` points to the app itself, not the database.

 ## Running the Application